splanck/vlibc/vlibcdoc.md

 vlibc is a minimal libc replacement targeted at UNIX-like systems.
 It provides a small subset of the standard C library with an emphasis on simplicity and predictability.
-The project is distributed under the terms of the GNU General Public License v3.0.
+The project is distributed under the terms of the BSD 2-Clause "Simplified" License.

 ### Goals
 - Keep the code base small and auditable.